fardinbarashi/PsTo-do/README.md

         Example: This is information that Object in Servername is going to expire.
 For more information, contact TeamMailbox.

     NotifyTeamWithMail
-        Purpose: Selected notification method with mail to Team
+        Purpose: Flag indicating if selected notification method is with mail to Team
-        Example: Bit  0 Null : No, 1 True : Yes
+        Example: 0 False : No, 1 True : Yes

     NotifyTeamWithTeams
-        Purpose: Selected notification method with teams to Team
+        Purpose: Flag indicating if selected notification method is with teams to Team
-        Example: Bit  0 Null : No, 1 True : Yes
+        Example: 0 False : No, 1 True : Yes

     NotifySUWithMail
-        Purpose: Selected notification method with mail to SuperUser
+        Purpose: Flag indicating if selected notification method is with mail to SuperUser
-        Example: Bit  0 Null : No, 1 True : Yes
+        Example: 0 False : No, 1 True : Yes

     NotifySUWithTeams
-        Purpose: Selected notification method with teams to SuperUser
+        Purpose: Flag indicating if selected notification method is with teams to SuperUser
-        Example: Bit  0 Null : No, 1 True : Yes
+        Example: 0 False : No, 1 True : Yes

     FirstAlertDate
         Purpose: Number indicating the amount of days that will trigger the first alert when it is comparing to ObjectExpireDate